poanchen/poanchen.github.io/_posts/2016-10-18-how-to-build-a-simple-chat-bot-using-hubot-that-determine-gender-based-on-name.md

 </pre>
 Now, with this REST API.
 We can easily build a Hubot that allow the user to ask them if a given first name is a male or a female.

-## Example on calling a GET request in Hubot
+## Example on calling a GET request in Hubot &nbsp;&nbsp;<a href="https://github.com/poanchen/code-for-blog/blob/master/2016/10/18/how-to-build-a-simple-chat-bot-using-hubot-that-determine-gender-based-on-name/chatbotThatDetermineGenderBasedOnName.coffee" target="_blank">source code</a>

 <pre>
   <code class="coffeescript">